treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

     color_counts[c] = color_counts.get(c, 0) + 1
 ```

+Now our code gets the current count for our color from the dictionary, defaulting this count to `0`, adds `1` to the count, and sets the dictionary key to this new value.

 It's cool that this is all one line of code, but we're not entirely sure if this is more Pythonic.
-Is this more readable?
-Is this more Pythonic?

-We decide this might be too clever and we change our code back to use a `try` block.
+We decide this might be too clever so we revert this change.

 ## setdefault